Cospudener See: Traffic

 There is a large, free visitor car park on Brückenstraße, which is 1 km from the north beach.
 In addition, Leipzig bus line 65 runs from there directly to the north beach, which connects the Leipzig borough Großzschocher in the northwest and the Markkleeberg S-Bahn station in the southeast.
-Cospudener See is part of the tarif zone 110 (City of Leipzig) from the direction of Großzschocher.
+Cospudener See is part of the tariff zone 110 (City of Leipzig) from the direction of Großzschocher.
 In the summer months, from May to September, this area can also be reached on weekends with the extended Leipzig bus line 79 (Thekla-Stötteritz-Probstheida-Cospudener See).

 In Zöbigker on the east bank, there are two more parking spaces: the first is 500 m from Pier I, the second is directly at the harbor pier and is intended for boat owners and people with walking disabilities.
 Also in Zöbigker the Leipzig bus line 106 (Probstheida/Auenhain-Markkleeberger See-Markkleeberg-Großstädteln) stops less than 300 m from the beach.

 The lake is also connected to the Leipzig river and canal network by a lock in the northern area.
 This makes it possible to drive from the city harbor in Leipzig to the lake.
 Not only smaller sailing ships can dock in the harbor, but there is also a pleasure boat from Pier I. The ship MS Cospuden operated by Tourismus- und Freizeitservice GmbH has been sailing on the lake since 25 March 2000.
 It has an upper and a lower deck.
 A trip with a lecture including the sailors' superstitions takes about an hour.